jon1van/commons/README.md

 # Commons

-This project contains 5 mini-libraries for use elsewhere.
+This project contains 5 mini-libraries for use in Java projects.

 ## The Modules